 - Information about our plan.
-This includes, for example, information about the plan's financial condition. - Information about our network providers and pharmacies.
-You have the right to get information about the qualifications of the providers and pharmacies in our network and how we pay the providers in our network. - Information about your coverage and the rules you must follow when using your coverage.
-Chapters 3 and 4 of this document (and the Schedule of Cost Sharing) provide information regarding medical services.
-Chapters 5 and 6 (and the Prescription Drug Schedule of Cost Sharing) provide information about Part D prescription drug coverage. - Information about why something is not covered and what you can do about it.
-Chapter 9 provides information on asking for a written explanation on why a medical service or Part D drug is not covered or if your coverage is restricted.
-Chapter 9 also provides information on asking us to change a decision, also called an appeal. - Information from interpreters.
+This includes, for example, information about the plan's financial condition. - Information about our network providers.
+You have the right to get information about the qualifications of the providers in our network and how we pay the providers in our network. - Information about your coverage and the rules you must follow when using your coverage.

+Chapters 3 and 4 of this document (and the Schedule of Cost Sharing) provide information regarding medical services. - Information about why something is not covered and what you can do about it.
+Chapter 7 provides information on asking for a written explanation on why a medical service is not covered or if your coverage is restricted.
+Chapter 7 also provides information on asking us to change a decision, also called an appeal. - Information from interpreters.
 Our plan interpreter services are available in all languages including American Sign Language.
 Interpreter services are available for on-site interpretation during a medical appointment.
 If you require these services, please contact Member Services at least two weeks in advance of your scheduled appointment.

-Section 1.5 We must support your right to make decisions about your care with your doctors about what treatment is best for you, your rights include the following:
+Section 1.5 We must support your right to make decisions about your care